Publication Name: yourstory.com

 NP: SMBs are spread across various sectors.
 But if I talk about manufacturing, the answer is not so simple.

-When you talk about adopting digital means, it could include automated assembly lines, robot-based manufacturing, etc. But these require a lot of investments, and SMBs need to evaluate if it will be justified to put in that kind of investment according to the capacity they produce or markets they address.
+When you talk about adopting digital means, it could include automated assembly lines, robot-based manufacturing, etc. But these require many investments, and SMBs need to evaluate if it will be justified to put in that kind of investment according to the capacity they produce or markets they address.

 So the bottom line is that SMBs may not want to automize or robotize their product lines unless there is a clear ROI.
 But having said that, I have to add that data definitely helps.
 Because today, if you want to deliver what the market expects, then that decision-making has to be data-driven.